Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 # Module WebUI and Configuration

-The Encore Tweaks module provides a range of settings accessible through [Module WebUI](https://kernelsu.org/guide/module-webui.html), a KernelSU feature that lets modules build interactive HTML, CSS, and JavaScript interfaces.
-Through this WebUI, users can conveniently configure Encore Tweaks and adjust performance options.
+The **Encore Tweaks** module offers a variety of performance-tuning settings accessible through the [Module WebUI](https://kernelsu.org/guide/module-webui.html)—a feature of **KernelSU** that allows modules to build interactive HTML, CSS, and JavaScript interfaces.
+This WebUI makes it easy for users to configure Encore Tweaks without needing to manually edit configuration files.

-While KernelSU and APatch integrate WebUI natively in their managers, Magisk does not support WebUI natively.
-To use WebUI in Magisk, you can use [KSU WebUI APK](https://t.me/rem01schannel/636) or [MMRL](https://github.com/DerGoogler/MMRL).
+While **KernelSU** and **APatch** support WebUI natively in their managers, **Magisk** does not.
+If you're using Magisk, you can still access the WebUI using the [KSU WebUI APK](https://t.me/rem01schannel/636) or [MMRL](https://github.com/DerGoogler/MMRL).

 ::: details Preview of Encore Tweaks WebUI
 ![Encore Tweaks WebUI](/Screenshot_20250206-175121_MMRL.png)